j-jzk/klang-re/README.md

 RANGE_NON_SPECIAL_CHARACTER -> "a" | "b" | ... | "\" RANGE_SPECIAL_CHARACTER
 RANGE_SPECIAL_CHARACTER -> "^" | "]" | "-" | "\"
 ```

-Notes on the grammar:
-* It's unambiguous (this is a requirement).
-* It avoids left-recursion (i.e. where a non-terminal decomposes into
-a string where that same non-terminal is the left-most symbol).
-Left-recursion
-can be problematic for parsers.
-* The precedence goes, from highest to lowest: 'modifiers', 'concatenation', 'or'.
-* 'Or' is left-associative.

 ## License
 MIT.